-The Council of Holistic Health Educators constantly monitors nutrition laws in all 50 states in order to keep you informed!
-If you are giving professional nutrition advice, you must know your state laws.
-To see them, choose your state below.
+The Council of Holistic Health Educators constantly monitors nutrition and wellness practice laws in all 50 states to keep you informed.
+If you are providing professional nutrition and wellness advice, know your state laws!
+Choose your state below.

-Please note: Nothing in this website should be considered legal advice.
+Please note: This information is for general education and should not be considered legal advice.

 Choose Your State

-We make every effort to insure the accuracy of this information.
-However, if you have an idea how we can improve this information, please let us know!
+We make every effort to ensure the accuracy of this information.
+However, if you know how we can improve this information, please let us know!

 An Overview of Nutrition Laws and How They Affect Your Practice

 The law can be really confusing, especially when it differs from state to state.
-We’ve put together this little guide to help you better understand those laws, the different types, and how they impact your ability to practice.
+We’ve put together a guide to help you better understand those laws, the different types, and how they impact your ability to practice.
 State laws on nutrition are broken up into different types:

 - Title Protection